arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-pro/tutorials/pole-mounting/content.md

 ---
-title: 'Mounting WisGate Edge PRO Gateway on a Pole'
+title: 'Mounting WisGate Edge Pro Gateway on a Pole'
-description: 'Tutorial for mounting the WisGate Edge Lo-Ra Gateway in an antenna Pole'
+description: 'Tutorial for mounting the WisGate Edge LoRa® Gateway in an antenna Pole'
 difficulty: beginner
 tags:
   - Mechanical